secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/content/digital-production/digital-production-equipment-list/_index.md

 ## Equipment

 [The Digital Production department](/handbook/marketing/brand-and-product-marketing/content/digital-production/) has organized several options for GitLab employees who need to record quality video content.
-Links have been provided to give a reference of the specificiations of each item (i.e. what it looks like).
+Links have been provided to give a reference of the specifications of each item (i.e. what it looks like).
 However, these are offered as examples only.
 Before you make your purchase, **[review GitLab's policy on spending company money](/handbook/finance/spending-company-money/)**.
-If you are unable to locate a suitable option for an item you wish to order, contact the Digital Production department about substutions.
+If you are unable to locate a suitable option for an item you wish to order, contact the Digital Production department about substitutions.

 ## Standard Desk Package